k-kashapov/HashTable/README.md

 |:--------:|:-------------:|
 |   NO     |     6.400     |
 |   YES    |     6.700     |

-* The most heavy function is now List Find, as it uses strncmp too many times.
+* At the time, we tried to optimize the second most heavy function: List Find.
+It is slow as it uses strncmp too many times.
 Zero step is to replace strcmp with memcmp, as we already have length of each string.

 | Comparator | Exec.
 Time, s |